 Slate Bed Tables for Durability

 A cover does most of the protective work in a garage.
-Dust settles, damp creeps in, and a car parked alongside kicks up grit, and the cover keeps all of it off the cloth.
-Our picks for the best pool table covers sort out which ones actually seal the felt against moisture.
+Dust settles and damp creeps in whether you play or not, and a car parked alongside kicks up grit every time it pulls in.
+The cover keeps all of that off the cloth.
+Our picks for the best pool table covers sort out which ones are genuinely water-resistant without trapping damp against the felt underneath.

 Related Articles